sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/available/account-aggregation-completed.md

 ---
 id: account-aggregation-completed
 title: Account Aggregation Completed
+description: This trigger helps ensure account aggregations are performing as expected and identity data always reflects current source account information for better identity governance.
 ---

 ## Event Context

 The platform has introduced an event trigger within the Source Aggregation workflow to provide additional monitoring capabilities.
-This helps ensure account aggregations are performing as expected and identity data always reflects current source account information for better identity governance.
+This trigger helps ensure account aggregations are performing as expected and identity data always reflects current source account information for better identity governance.
 Aggregations connect to a source and collect account information from the source to discover the number of accounts that have been added, changed, or removed.
 For more information about account aggregation see [Account Aggregation Data flow](https://community.sailpoint.com/t5/Technical-White-Papers/Account-Aggregation-Data-Flow/ta-p/79914#toc-hId-1367430234)

 ![Flow](./img/aggregation-diagram.png)